 America is home to countless beautiful state parks.
 Whether you have your heart set on the famous fall foliage of the Northeast or the mountains of Colorado, you can’t go wrong with a visit to a state park.
 If you’re hoping to immerse yourself in autumn’s most brilliant foliage, plan a trip to one of these.

 Letchworth State Park is jaw-droppingly beautiful in any season, but particularly breathtaking in autumn, and its three waterfalls, framed by all of that color look like something out of a painting.
 The fall colors dazzle along the 17-mile gorge that’s often referred as the “Grand Canyon of the East.
 It’s the ideal place to set up a picnic, or even better, take it all in from a bird’s-eye view in a hot air balloon with Balloon Over Letchworth.

 In leaf-peeping season, Maine shines with its warm days and cool nights, and few crowds to battle.
-Add to that the show-stopping displays of yellow, orange and red that paints the mountainsides against a backdrop of evergreen, and it’s even more dazzling.
+Add to that the show-stopping displays of yellow, orange and red that paint the mountainsides against a backdrop of evergreen, and it’s even more dazzling.
 Some of the best can be discovered at Baxter State Park, which some call the grandest state park in all of New England.
 It’s home to gorgeous cascades, rare alpine flowers and tranquil ponds, along with a myriad of trees that create a sea of color, especially earlier in the foliage season due to its higher elevation in northern Maine.